 Fred cut loose and we moved the crane over and deeper into the site.
 I was worried that we were now so close the Fred wouldn’t be able to move his jib back under the overhang.
 The Master Crane Operator got under it with 4″ to spare.
 We hooked back into the swivel, lifted the big, slender girl and set it right into place.
 The hard part was over, but the rest of the work wasn’t necessarily easy.
 Fred confidently did his thing and placed all three walls in one day.
 Our 50-ton straight boom finished the exterior walls the next day.

 Our client had quoted this job for 4 days, and with our expertise, it was completed in only 2.
 We were able to solve their problem safely and effectively, and we all walked away with a little more knowledge, expertise, and money.
 As you can imagine, it could easily have taken 3 or 4 days.
 We did it in one.

 We performed an Art Installation at Legislation Grounds here in Edmonton.

 An initiative by the teachers of the Province, The Garden, created by artist Richard Tosczak and Jacob Dutton, based on a poem by Rollie Pemberton.
 Our install work was with Behrends Bronze.

 Encore Trucking is extremely proud to share some moments of work that we feel really does reflect the cultures within Alberta.
 It is a privilege to live, work and be a part of the fabric, the earth, the people; their strengths, struggles and courage in this great province.

-Float Plane Lift
+Float Plane Lift to show our versatility

 July 17, 2018